-Voquent are pioneers of the most extensive and detailed audio attribution system ever created in the voice over industry.
+Voquent is a pioneer of the most extensive and detailed audio attribution system ever created in the voice-over industry.

 Young Male, UK Liverpool accent, Inspiring read.

-If that's you, and you've got a sample that matches those attributes, you've got a very good chance of being shortlisted and booked.
+If that's you, and you've got an audio Demo that matches those attributes, you've got an excellent chance of being shortlisted and booked!

-To help maximise your visibility in search, you need as many audio samples as possible.
-You'll also maximise the visibility of your profile by uploading samples in the relevant tone(s) that best suit the style(s) you have focussed on.
+To help maximise your visibility in search, you need as many audio Demos as possible.
+You'll also maximise the visibility of your profile by uploading material in your best tone(s) style(s).

-If you voice-over in a variety of styles, we recommend uploading samples in the following specific tones for each accent you perform best in:
+If you perform in a variety of styles, we recommend uploading Demo Samples in the following specific tones for each accent or language you perform best in:

 - Authoritative Confident, Experienced, Powerful